rashisen/dijkstra-ui-challenge/README.md

   *Issue:* Several layout sections use fixed pixel widths and paddings.
   *Impact:* Layout may appear broken or misaligned on uncommon screen sizes.
   *Planned fix:* Refactor layout to use flexible units (`%`, `vw`, `vh`) and improve responsiveness.

-- **Dropdown icon misalignment**
-  *Issue:* The custom dropdown chevron icon may not align perfectly across all browsers.
-  *Impact:* Slight inconsistencies in dropdown alignment, especially in Safari and Firefox.
-  *Planned fix:* Use flexbox for better vertical alignment and test across major browsers.

 - **Layout shift for form and result containers**
   *Issue:* When the result box is shown, the combined layout may not gracefully stack on smaller screens.